dnmfarrell/berrybrew/doc/berrybrew.md

 If the `quick` argument is sent in, we'll make system changes in a way that a new console window isn't required.
 WARNING: Some binaries and other features may not work correctly using this method.
-If you have problems, simply close the current window and open a new one.
+If you have problems, simply run `berrybrew-refresh`.

 #### unconfig